HarryPaniccc/DnD/DnD/World of Helodaria/Lucius.md

   - name: STAFF THINGY

 spells:
-  - Lucius is a spellcaster with spell save DC of PROBABLY 20
+  - Lucius is a spellcaster with spell save DC 21 and a spell attack bonus of +12
-  - At will: Misty Step
+  - At will: Swarm Step
-  - Once per day each: Shadow of Moil*, Power Word Pain, Glibness, Plane Shift
+  - Once per day each: Shadow of Moil*, Power Word Pain, Glibness, Plane Shift, Wall of Fire
   - "*Lucius casts this spell on himself at the start of combat"

 actions:
   - name: Multiattack
     desc: Lucius makes three attacks.
-One slam, one staff strike, and one infernal blast.
+One stike with Damnaton + 1, casts Searing Lash, and one claw attack.
+He can bite instead of using searing lash.
-  - name: Slam
+  - name: Claw/Strike
-    desc: Melee attack; +11 to hit, 2d6 + 5 bludgeoning damage.
+    desc: Melee attack; +11 to hit, 2d6 + 5 slashing/bludgeoning damage.
   - name: Bite
     desc: +11 to hit, 5ft against a willing or grappled/incapacitated/restrained creature.
-(1d6 + 4) piercing plus (3d6) necrotic damage.
-The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and the vampire regains hit points equal to that amount.
-The reduction lasts until the target finishes a long rest.
-The target dies if this effect reduces its hit point maximum to 0.
-A humanoid slain in this way and then buried in the ground rises the following night as a vampire spawn under the vampire's control.
+(1d6 + 4) piercing plus (10d6) necrotic damage.
   - name: Charm
     desc: Lucius targets one humanoid he can see within 30 ft. of him.
 If the target can see Lucius, the target must succeed on a DC 18 Wisdom saving throw against this magic or be charmed.
 bonus_actions: